Codecademy/docs/content/php/concepts/string-functions/terms/htmlspecialchars/htmlspecialchars.md

   - 'paths/computer-science'
 ---

 The **`htmlspecialchars()`** function takes a string of special characters and converts the string to HTML entities.
-The special characters have special significance in HTML and need to be represented by HTML entities to preserve their meaning.
+These special characters have a specific value in HTML and need to be represented by HTML entities to preserve their meaning.
 The special characters and their converted HTML entities are listed in the table below:

 | Character | Converted HTML entity |
 |-----------|-----------------------|